EDUCATIONAL RESOURCES

 Fee Sheet

-Within 3 business days after applying
+Within 3 business days after submitting a mortgage application

 Accuracy